FPtje/GLuaFixer/README.md

 # Compiling

-- Make sure [Alex](http://www.haskell.org/alex/) is installed.
+- Make sure cabal is installed
-- Run `alex Lexer.x` in the terminal
+- `cabal configure && cabal build`

-After that the `Lexer` module can be imported into your project.
+- The executable will appear in the `dist/build/gluaparser/` folder